 CWU's Abbot House serves single mothers, 18- to 24-years old, and their children.
-Families transition from CWU's Hastings House congregate housing site.
+Families transition from CWU's Hastings House.

 CWU's Bridge program assists nearly 150 families who have recently moved out of a CWU shelter into permanent housing in neighborhoods throughout Boston.
 The families receive 12 months of state-subsidized services designed to help them establish their new homes and build economically stable and secure lives.